sharjeelsayed/terraform-openvpn-ec2-server/README.md

 - Fully Automated OpenVPN Setup Using Terraform

-- Creates a EC2 instance in a new VPC
+- Creates an EC2 instance in a new VPC

 - Security Groups to allow only OpenVPN and ssh connections